anaganisk/fxfloorboard-code/packager/readme.txt

 you can email patches and custom system settings saved files to the above address.
 ***********************************************************************************
+ ********* LATEST FEATURES ADDED****************************************************
+ * Text Dialog for Printing or Saving to File complete patch settings list.
- ********* LATEST FEATURES ADDED**************************************************** *New Framework with better Windows 7 and Mac Snow Leopard support, auto temp buffer request on connect.
+ *New Framework with better Windows 7 and Mac Snow Leopard support, auto temp buffer request on connect.
  *Multi Language support for French, German, and Chinese.
  *Bulk File save/restore in 3 formats *.gxg, *.mid & *.syx so your Boss Librarian can use the Bulk files